CouncilofLorien/counciloflorien.github.io/docs/cards/S/stormcrow.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > The direct influence of each Wizard is reduced by 2 (by 4 if Doors of Night is in play).
-Discard all resource permanent-events that have been played on each company with a Wizard (i.e., on the company as a whole, not individual characters, e.g., Fellowship).
-No such cards may be played on each Wizard's company.
-Discard this card when any play deck is exhausted.
+> > The direct influence of each Wizard is reduced by 2 (by 4 if _Doors of Night_ is in play).
+Discard all resource permanent-events that have been played on each company with a Wizard (i.e., on the company as a whole, not individual characters, e.g., _Fellowship_).
+No such cards may be played on each Wizard's company. <br>&ensp;Discard this card when any play deck is exhausted.
 Cannot be duplicated.
 >